-Vehicle blockage of a bike lane refers to stopped or parked vehicles obstructing a bike lane and preventing use of the lane by cyclists.
+Vehicles blocking bike lanes refers to stopped or parked vehicles obstructing a bike lane and preventing use of the lane by cyclists.
 Blockage can occur for a short duration for passenger pickup and dropoff, or for a longer duration when a driver parks and leaves the vehicle.